-Stage IIA: A tumor extends beyond the pancreas, but the tumor has not spread to nearby arteries or veins.
-It has not spread to any lymph nodes or other parts of the body (T3, N0, M0).
+Stage IIA: The tumor is larger than 4 cm and extends beyond the pancreas.
+It has not spread to nearby arteries, veins, lymph nodes, or other parts of the body (T3, N0, M0).

 Stage IV: Any tumor that has spread to other parts of the body (any T, any N, M1).

-Used with permission of the American Joint Committee on Cancer (AJCC), Chicago, Illinois.
-The original source for this material is the AJCC Cancer Staging Manual, Seventh Edition (2010) published by Springer-Verlag New York, www.cancerstaging.net.
+Used with permission of the American College of Surgeons, Chicago, Illinois.
+The original and primary source for this information is the AJCC Cancer Staging Manual, Eighth Edition (2017), published by Springer International Publishing.